LomotHo/Hackintosh-600g1-DM-4670t/README.md

 ## Unsolved problem

- - No wireless Care（if you bought the right one, it's easy to drive it）
  - VGA not work
  - Can't sleep, just enable the option "Prevent computer from sleeping automatically when the display is off" can solve it.